COMCIFS/Structure_Prediction_Dictionary/ccdc/Assimilation_of_outcomes.md

 ## Simulation Conditions

 Simulation temperature/pressure if specified.
-Will need to report with structure as a landscape may contain structures simulated under different conditions.
+It is anticipated that structures on the same landscape will be simulated using the same conditions, but the alternative can be considered.

 | Category | Description |
 |-----------|-------------|